yshong211/mlb_ant/README.md

  min_samples_leaf = 12,
  min_samples_split = 16))`

-Result comment
+Runtime was faster than KNN.
+Accuracy of 55 percent

 ### Support Vector Machine

 `svm.SVC(kernel = 'linear')`

-Even with the sample size of 1000, SVM takes a very long time... and result
+Even with the sample size of 1000, SVM takes a very long time...
+Therefore, we could not run with SVM since our size of dataset is more than 700000